Warning: Disconnect power before servicing.

 TROUBLESHOOTA systematic troubleshooting guide for ResMed AirSense 10 and AirSense 11 CPAP machines covering the most frequently reported issues.
 This guide walks through a logical diagnostic sequence - power and startup, air delivery, humidification, mask and leak, and device errors - to isolate the root cause before contacting your DME provider.

-WONT-TURN-ONA ResMed AirSense 10 or 11 that will not turn on has no response when the Start/Stop button is pressed - no screen illumination, no fan spin, no indicator lights.
-This is almost always a power delivery issue rather than an internal device failure.
-The AirSense power supply is a separate external brick that converts AC wall power to 24V DC, and it is the most common single point of failure.
+WONT-TURN-ONA ResMed AirSense 10 or 11 that won't turn on has zero response when you hit the Start/Stop button.
+No screen, no fan, no nothing.
+It's almost always a power delivery failure rather than internal hardware damage.
+The AirSense runs off a separate 24V DC external power supply, and that brick is where failures happen most often.

 high